60th Mechanized Brigade: Operations in Bakhmut (2022-2023)

 The brigade's name was redesignated from the 60th Infantry Brigade to the 60th Mechanized Brigade on 6 December 2022.

-The brigade took part in the defense of Bakhmut from late 2022 to 2023.
+The brigade took part in the Battle of Bakhmut from late 2022 to 2023.

 Operations in the Kharkiv region (2023-2024)

-In the summer of 2023, the brigade was positioned on the Russia-Ukraine border in the Kharkiv region.
+In the summer of 2023, the brigade was positioned on the Russia–Ukraine border in the Kharkiv Oblast.

 In late 2023 and early 2024, the brigade took part in the defense of Kupiansk.

 Lyman front (2024–present)

 The 60th Brigade was transferred from the Kupiansk front to the Lyman front no later than March 2024.
 That month, it was reported that the brigade's were operating near the village of Yampolivka in the Donetsk Oblast.

 The 60th Brigade continued to operate on the Lyman front in June 2024.

 In October 2024, it was reported that the 60th Brigade was active in combat near the village of Torske.
 The next month, it was reported that units of the brigade were defending Terny amid frequent Russian attempts to capture the village.
 The 60th remained active on the Lyman front in December 2024, and the next month, its mechanized units were reportedly operating in the village of Ivanivka.

 On 26 February 2025, the brigade was awarded the honorary award "For Courage and Bravery".

 The 60th Brigade was the first brigade to be integrated into the 3rd Army Corps.
 All of its personnel, including senior commanders, were sent for retraining.